Emergency Veterinary Care

 Bleeding from the nose, mouth, or rectum

-Fractured bones, severe lameness, or inability to move legs
+Fractured bones, severe lameness, or inability to walk

 Eye injuries or trauma